Roman Herzog: Political career

 Herzog's political career began in 1973, as a representative of the state (Land) of Rhineland-Palatinate in the Federal government in Bonn.
 He served as State Minister for Culture and Sports in the Baden-Württemberg State Government led by Minister-President Lothar Späth from 1978.
 In 1980 he was elected to the Landtag of Baden-Württemberg and took over the State Ministry of the Interior.
 As the regional interior minister, he attracted attention when he imposed a levy on nonapproved demonstrations and his proposal for the police to be equipped with rubber-bullet guns.

-Herzog was long active in the Evangelical Church in Germany.
+Herzog was long active in the Protestant Church in Germany.
 Until 1980, he was head of the Chamber for Public Responsibility of this church, and, beginning in 1982, he was a member of the synod.
 In 1983 Herzog was elected a judge at the Federal Constitutional Court of Germany (Bundesverfassungsgericht) in Karlsruhe, replacing Ernst Benda.
 From 1987 until 1994, he also served as the president of the Court, this time replacing Wolfgang Zeidler.
 In September 1994, he was succeeded in that office by Jutta Limbach.